Materials FAQ & Product Care

 Our designers work with many different high-quality materials and metals.
-Here is our guide to taking care of your jewelry to keep it beautiful!
+Here is our materials guide and how to take care of your purchases to keep them beautiful!

-Because everyone has a different chemical balance within their body, which will affect how various metals wear on your skin, we recommend the following jewelry care guide:
+First, because everyone has a different chemical balance within their body, this can affect how different types of metals wear on your skin.
+We recommend the following jewelry care guide:

 - Gold Plated jewelry will still tarnish and gently cleaning with a non-chemical cloth can help maintain the finish.

 - Brass or Bronze will darken with wear.
 If you do prefer this dark patina.

 - Avoid getting your brass jewelry wet.

 - A commercial brass cleaner like "JAX" will restore the original shine to your piece.

 - We've also found a soft toothbrush and ketchup to be effective in cleaning brass.

 - Avoid getting leather jewelry, accessories, and bags wet.

 - Keeping them dry and clean will keep them in their best condition.